A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 hence $\curl \omega =\tfrac 1 {2 \pi}\Delta \vp = \xi$, as announced.

 \end{proof}

-It may be tempting to apply \cref{prop:laplace} to the shape gradient $\xi_\gS$ of the region-based functional to obtain a solution $\omega_\gS$ to the curl PDE \eqref{eq:curl_omega_th} over the whole domain $\Omega$.
-However this construction fails to obey the second requirement $\|\omega_\gS\|_\infty \leq K U (1+|\ln U|)$ in general, since it is independent of the width $U$ of the thin tubular domain $\rT \subset \Omega$, where \eqref{eq:curl_omega_th} needs to be satisfied.
+It is tempting to apply~\cref{prop:laplace} to $\xi_\gS$, the gradient of the region-based energy functional $\Psi$, to obtain a solution $\omega_\gS$ to the curl PDE \eqref{eq:curl_omega_th} over the whole domain $\Omega$.
+However this construction fails to obey the second requirement $\|\omega_\gS\|_\infty \leq K U (1+|\ln U|)$ in general.
+Indeed, it is independent of the width $U$ of the thin tubular domain $\rT \subset \Omega$, which is the only place where~\cref{eq:curl_omega_th} needs to hold.

-For the purposes of our construction, we introduce a twice larger tubular domain defined similarly to \eqref{eqdef:tubular_domain} as
+For the purposes of our construction, we introduce a twice larger tubular domain, defined similarly to~\cref{eqdef:tubular_domain} as

-In other words, $\rT_2$ is a neighborhood of width $2U$ of the reference curve $\rC$ fixed in \cref{subsec_SearchSpace}, and in particular one has $B(\fx,U) \subset \rT_2$ for any $\fx\in \rT$.
-By \cref{prop:Phi} and since $2U \leq \frac 2 3 \lfs(\rC)$ in view of \eqref{eqdef:tubular_domain}, the mapping $\Phi\in C^2(\bT \times [-2U,2U], \rT_2)$ defines a diffeomorphism with jacobian determinant $1/3 \leq \Jac_\Phi \leq 5/3$.
+In other words, $\rT_2$ is a neighborhood of width $2U$ of the reference curve $\rC$ fixed in~\cref{subsec_SearchSpace}, and in particular one has $B(\fx,U) \subset \rT_2$ for any $\fx\in \rT$.
+By~\cref{prop:Phi} and since $2U \leq \frac 2 3 \lfs(\rC)$ in view of~\cref{eqdef:tubular_domain}, the mapping $\Phi\in C^2(\bT \times [-2U,2U], \rT_2)$ defines a diffeomorphism with Jacobian determinant $1/3 \leq \Jac_\Phi \leq 5/3$.
 The diffeomorphism property implies in addition that

 for all $(t,u),(\tilde t,\tilde u) \in \bT \times [-2 U, 2 U]$, where $c_\Phi>0$ is a constant (independent of $U$).

 In \cref{prop:grad_phi_small,prop:hessian_phi_bounded} below, we fix a function $\xi : \rT_2 \to \bR$ and constants $C_\xi$, $\tilde C_\xi$ and $0<\alpha<1$ such that